dropwizard/dropwizard/docs/source/manual/configuration.rst

 ====================== ===========  ===========
 type                   REQUIRED     The appender type.
-Must be ``console``. threshold              ALL          The lowest level of events to print to the console. timeZone               UTC          The time zone to which event timestamps will be converted. target                 stdout       The name of the standard stream to which events will be written.
+Must be ``console``. threshold              ALL          The lowest level of events to print to the console. queueSize              256          The maximum capacity of the blocking queue. discardingThreshold    51           When the blocking queue has only the capacity mentioned in discardingThreshold
+                                    remaining, it will drop events of level TRACE, DEBUG and INFO, keeping only events of level WARN and ERROR.
+If no discarding threshold is specified, then a default of queueSize / 5 is used.
+To keep all events, set discardingThreshold to 0. timeZone               UTC          The time zone to which event timestamps will be converted. target                 stdout       The name of the standard stream to which events will be written.
                                     Can be ``stdout`` or ``stderr``.